 this article is republished from a previous version of Guide to the Good.

-Sophie is a volunteer member of Zero Waste Canada, whose aim is to reduce the consumption of resources, specifically those that harm people, animals, and the environment.
+Sophie Wells is a volunteer member of The Social Justice Cooperative, and member of their Zero Waste action team.
+Sophie's aim is to reduce the consumption of resources, specifically those that harm people, animals, and our environment.